gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 His name is **Akaki Akakiyeviç Başmaçkin.**

-*Akaki* — from the Greek *ákakos*, meaning innocent, guileless, without malice.
+*Akaki*, from the Greek *ákakos*, meaning innocent, guileless, without malice.
-Twice. *Akaki Akakiyeviç* — son of Akaki.
+Twice. *Akaki Akakiyeviç*, son of Akaki.
 The innocent son of the innocent.

-And *Başmaçkin* — from the Russian *başmak*, meaning shoe.
+And *Başmaçkin*, from the Russian *başmak*, meaning shoe.
 The man whose family name derives from footwear.

 The name is the first joke.
 And the first cruelty.

-Gogol spends two paragraphs on how this name came to be — the mother's difficulty choosing, the rejection of other names (Mokkiya, Sosiya, Khozdazat, Trifiliy, Dula, Varakhasiy), the resigned acceptance of the father's name
+Gogol spends two paragraphs on how this name came to be: the mother's difficulty choosing, the rejection of other names (Mokkiya, Sosiya, Khozdazat, Trifiliy, Dula, Varakhasiy), the resigned acceptance of the father's name